iRNA-COSI/APAeval/challenges/identification/I4_benchmark/I4_specification.md

 ## Synopsis

-Benchmark to annotate the identified poly(A) sites to specific features (terminal exon, intron, 3'utr etc) and count the polyA sites assigned to those features.
+Benchmark to annotate the identified poly(A) sites to specific features (terminal exon, intron, 3'-UTR etc) and count the polyA sites assigned to those features.

 Input data:

 1. Poly(A) sites identified based on RNAseq data using the benchmarked tool
-2. GTF/GFF file with genome annotation
+2. GTF file with genome annotation

 Based on the input data the following metrics are computed: